-Parliament’s recommendations for making corporate taxation fairer and clearer were voted on Wednesday.
-MEPs call for an EU register of beneficial owners of companies, a tax havens blacklist, sanctions against non-cooperative tax jurisdictions, action against abuse of “patent box” regimes, a code of conduct for banks and tax advisors, tax good governance rules in EU trade agreements, a common consolidated corporate tax base (CCCTB) and a withholding tax on profits leaving the EU.
+Recommendations to make corporate taxation fairer and clearer were voted by the Special Committee on Tax Rulings II on Tuesday evening.
+They call for an EU public register of beneficial owners of companies, a tax havens blacklist, sanctions against non-cooperative tax jurisdictions, action against abuse of “patent box” regimes, a code of conduct for banks and tax advisors, tax good governance rules in all EU trade agreements and a withholding tax on profits leaving the EU.

-The recommendations, prepared by co-rapporteurs Michael Theurer (ALDE, DE) and Jeppe Kofod (S&D, DK) on behalf of Parliament's Special Committee on Tax Rulings II, were approved by 514 votes to 68, with 125 abstentions.
+The report by co-rapporteurs Michael Theurer (ALDE, DE) and Jeppe Kofod (S&D, DK) was approved by 25 votes to 6, with 9 abstentions.
+It will be voted by Parliament as a whole during the July session in Strasbourg.

-"Tax dumping is done at the expense of the general public and small- and medium-sized companies, which are the backbone of our European economy.
+"Tax dumping is done at the expense of the general public and small- and medium sized companies, who are the backbone of our European economy.
 In a fair tax system, multinational companies also pay their share and they should do so where they add value and make their profits", said Mr Theurer.

 “With this report, Europe is stepping up to the plate on the fight against tax evasion and tax havens.
 We’re setting clear demands for increased accountability, effective deterrents in the form of markedly increased sanctions for tax havens, banks, tax advisors and companies, and we’re calling for increased European and international cooperation on this hugely problematic issue", said Mr Kofod.

-Parliament also advocates sanctions against uncooperative jurisdictions, including a possibility to review and even suspend free trade agreements and prohibiting access to EU funds.
+MEPs advocate sanctions against non-cooperative jurisdictions, including a possibility to review and even suspend free trade agreements and prohibiting access to EU funds.
 They add that sanctions should also be put in place for companies, banks, accountancy and law firms and tax advisors proven to be involved in illegal, harmful or wrongful activities with those jurisdictions.

 Misuse of “patent box” regimes